The Freedom of Information Act promotes openness in government and came into force on 1 July 2005. It brings a general

-If you are unhappy with a refusal to disclose information, you can complain to the Information Rights Team and lodge an appeal.
-If you are not satisfied with the appeal results you can lodge a complaint with the Information Commissioners Office (ICO).
+If you are unhappy with a refusal to disclose information, you can complain to the Information Rights Team and request an Internal Review.
+If you are not satisfied with the Internal Review you can lodge a complaint with the Information Commissioners Office (ICO).
 The ICO will investigate the case and either uphold our use of an exemption or decide that the information must be disclosed.

 The Act is fully retrospective and applies to all information, not just information filed since the Act came into force.